Social Commerce Trends: Your guide for 2023 Ecommerce

 What is social commerce?

 Social commerce is an extension of ecommerce.
 Its power is based on the integration of social media into the online shopping process.
 In general, social media can have two main uses.
 One, as a direct sales channel that enables and facilitates conversion.
 The other, simply to “push” the sale, as a way in which users seek information, opinions, advice, ask questions and then buy in the company’s website.

 In this article we explore social media commerce and key considerations to prepare your strategy for this coming year.

 The main social commerce platforms

 Social commerce is changing all the time and new developments are frequent, so getting started can be a daunting task.
 The race for apps to dominate social media sales is on, with all the major platforms investing heavily and trying to facilitate native social media shopping.

 TikTok has made a direct effort to attract brands, especially after extraordinary growth in the past.
 The platform is fast becoming a core element of social commerce.
 Recent studies suggest that nearly half (49%) of TikTok users have purchased after seeing a product or service advertised there.
 This indicates how quickly the habits of TikTok users are evolving, a shift that may benefit all advertisers in the future.

-Snapchat is at the forefront of augmented reality (AR) innovation, expanding its commerce functionality across these devices with shopping options.
+Snapchat is at the forefront of augmented reality (AR) innovation and social commerce trends, expanding its commerce functionality across these devices with shopping options.
 This includes 3D full-body tracking for clothing ranges.
 The platform has found that Product Experience Lenses drive 45% more purchase intent than other formats.

 Take advantage of your social media followers’ feedback.
 These offer you a wealth of data on the behavior and preferences of your audience.
 Understand what is working well, but also their less positive comments.
 Use this information to create a list of opportunities based on areas for improvement.
 Brands that prioritize their social media do this especially well when listening and responding to consumer feedback.